 The application process for a Canadian Diplomatic and Official Visa is different from other Temporary Resident Visa applications.
 If you fulfill one of the requirements above, then you may submit a direct visa application to the Canadian Consulate or Embassy in your home country.

-With these documents, you must also pay the application fees.
-When you submit these documents, the official at the Canadian Embassy might ask you a few questions about the purpose of your visit to Canada and your official duties.
+You must also pay the application fees.
+When you submit the documents to the Embassy, the official at the Canadian Embassy might ask you a few questions about the purpose of your visit to Canada and your official duties.
 However, you will not be asked to go through a medical examination or submit your biometric information.

 The Consulate might take a few days or weeks to process the application depending on their workload or they will immediately respond to your visa application.
 They will either grant you the visa and stamp it on your passport, or they will deny it and let you know about the reasons for the denial.